papersblindreview/EnvVegEcoBoundary2025/README.md

-# Biome Boundary

-Supplemental codes and data for "Modeling Midwestern Prairie-Forest Ecotone and Environment-Vegetation Feedback with a Hierarchical Bayesian Model".
+## Supplemental codes and data for "Modeling Midwestern Prairie-Forest Ecotone and Environment-Vegetation Feedback with a Hierarchical Bayesian Model".

 The `data` folder contains the data used to train the model:
 1) `8km.r` is the PLS data